 Pew Research Center, FACT TANK: U.S. has world’s highest rate of children living in single-parent households:

 “For decades, the share of U.S. children living with a single parent has been rising, accompanied by a decline in marriage rates and a rise in births outside of marriage.
-A new Pew Research Center study [released Dec.
+A new Pew Research Center study [NEW LINK] [released Dec.
 12, 2019] of 130 countries and territories shows that the U.S. has the world’s highest rate of children living in single-parent households.

 “Almost a quarter of U.S. children under the age of 18 live with one parent and no other adults (23%), more than three times the share of children around the world who do so (7%) …

 “In comparison, 3% of children in China, 4% of children in Nigeria and 5% of children in India live in single-parent households.
 In neighboring Canada, the share is 15%.”

 Note: Click on the image above for the full infographic.

 From Census.gov / Topics / Families and Living Arrangements:

 Sources: Current Population Survey (CPS), 2022 Annual Social and Economic Supplement.